Carmen Leal is a storyteller and the author of multiple books, dozens of articles, devotionals, and human-interest stories.

 Coconut, named for our Hawaiian roots, has given me a reason to live.
 Before Coconut I could barely get in a car, let alone drive.
 I no longer sang or wrote, both of which had been lifelong passions.
 Crowds caused major panic attacks and I was so angry and negative I drove people away.

 I drive most days, I’m writing again, singing in the area’s top choral group, and volunteering.
-I have a part-time job and I feel like I am making a difference.
+I am the brainchild behind Pups on the Runway and Pups on the Patio, events that raise money and awareness for dog-related causes.
+I feel like I am making a difference.
 I’ll likely always have headaches, but they are more manageable thanks in large part because of time and my dog.